opnsense/docs/source/manual/firewall_vip.rst

 ................

 Marks the active node, while listening to advertisements seen on the network.
-If another node is seen with a better advertisement it might transition to backup (depending on :code:`preempt` setting).
+If another node is seen with a better advertisement it might transition to backup
+(depending on :code:`preempt` setting, found on the :menuselection:`System --> High Availability --> Settings` page).

 ................
 DISABLED